MicrosoftDocs/azure-dev-docs/articles/java/ee/quarkus-with-microsoft-entra-id.md

    1. Select **Review + create** > **Create**.
 Wait until the user is created.
    1. Select **Refresh** and you should see the new user in the list.

-   1. Repeat the above steps to create a second user.
+   1. Repeat the above steps to create a second user as shown next.

       :::image type="content" source="media/quarkus-with-microsoft-entra-id/create-regular-user.png" alt-text="Screenshot of creating a user acting as regular user." lightbox="media/quarkus-with-microsoft-entra-id/create-regular-user.png":::